Dev-devadath/Persona-Skill/README.md

 - relationship dynamics
 - pacing and timing

-## How to trigger the meta-skill
+## How to trigger the skill

-In Cursor (or any client that loads this repo’s skills), invoke the workflow with a **slash command** in chat:
+In Claude Code, Antigravity  (or any client that loads this repo’s skills), invoke the workflow with a **slash command** in chat:

 | Command | Meaning |
 |---------|---------|